Giant Teeth Cleaning Exhibit Teaches Kids About Oral Health

 While 84.7% of children ages two to 17 visited a dentist between 2014 and 2015, according to the U.S. Centers for Disease Control and Prevention, this exhibit might increase their understanding of what exactly goes on in the human mouth.
 According to the museum’s website, visitors can explore a giant lower jaw that has cavities, fillings, plaque, and swollen gums.
 Children can also put on dental coats and use large toothbrushes, floss, and dental instruments to clean the teeth.
+Check on inpatient rehab.

 Visitors are also encouraged to interact with a grocery store simulation, where they face the challenge of choosing teeth-friendly foods.
 Teeth explorers can then hop over to the Teeth Discovery Center where they can try out microscopes, magnifying glasses, and dental tools.

 The museum also has resources available for students and teachers eager to take a bite out of this learning experience.
 According to the museum’s website, the Delta Dental Foundation also provided $20,000 for field trip grants.
 If you are an educator of preschool through fourth grade students, you can apply for field trip funding online.